-In 2022 Fraunhofer fulfilled one planned milestone in the Dresden pilot (CRG-UN Activity 5).
-The C-ITS service EVA went operational (M63) in September 2022 with a delay of three months.
-EVA is the final service planned in Dresden within this project, such that the pilot is ready for the final demonstration event of all services in 2023.
-In 2022 Fraunhofer installed 8 R-ITS-S (total of 13 R-ITS-S) with ITS-G5 and connected to traffic lights for the services GLOSA, PVD, TSP and VRU.
+In 2023, no milestones were planned for Fraunhofer in the Dresden pilot (CRG-UN Activity 5), except for M64 "Pilot Dresden services demonstration event", which was postponed to the end of 2024 due to the prolongation of the project.
+In 2023 Fraunhofer installed 5 R-ITS-S (total of 18 R-ITS-S) with ITS-G5 and connected to traffic lights for the services GLOSA, PVD, TSP and VRU.